 What are your fees?

 Regular fees: $120 for a full session (typically between 50-55 minutes) and $65 for a half session (about 25-minutes).
 During the COVID social distancing, self-pay clients have been given a discount rate of $90 for full session and $45 for half session.
-This discount will be discontinued once the COVID lock-down has ended.
+This discount will be discontinued at the end of June 2021.

 Is your couneling faith-based?